 For over 50 years, the American Heart Association has been the catalyst for improving heart health and reducing deaths from heart conditions and diseases, continuously innovating in pursuit of the advancement of medical science and transference of acquired knowledge to accelerate lifesaving.
 Learn more about innovations from the American Heart Association that lead to improved resuscitation care.

-Because of this demonstrated leadership in evidence-based medical and educational science, healthcare providers rely on the American Health Association Guidelines as the basis for clinical decision making for stroke, heart failure, resuscitation, atrial fibrillation, and coronary artery disease.
+Because of this demonstrated leadership in evidence-based medical and educational science, healthcare providers rely on the American Heart Association Guidelines as the basis for clinical decision making for stroke, heart failure, resuscitation, atrial fibrillation, and coronary artery disease.
 No other organization is more knowledgeable or prepared to advise clinicians on cardiovascular conditions or the broad scope of resuscitation etiology or treatment.

 But guidelines alone aren’t enough to keep healthcare providers competent in complex procedures like resuscitation.
 The science is clear: resuscitation skills degrade over three to six months, making it critically important to regularly refresh resuscitation psychomotor skills – practice is required to achieve the competence and confidence needed for the best possible patient care.